rayhogan/bookmark-dashboard/README.md

 # Dashboard for Bookmarks - Chrome Exntesion

+I have cloned this project from: https://github.com/encoreshao/dashboard-for-bookmarks for tweaking to my own personal taste.

 ### Review already installed extensions

   * Open your Chrome and visit the URL chrome://extensions - Enjoy it!